 Mitigations:: We require multi-factor access to the HR application.

-Cost: We are retaining a defense contractor firm to click the “enforce MFA” button in the HR application’s configuration.
+Cost: We are retaining a defense contractor firm who will click the “enforce MFA” button in the HR application’s configuration.

-We agree with the risk and the mitigation, but this cost is unreasonable.
-Leadership shouldn’t toss out the whole plan.
-Pushback is reasonable on this factor alone.
+OK, while we agree with the risk and the mitigation… the cost is unreasonable.
+Leadership shouldn’t toss out the whole plan when risk and mitigation are sound.
+Pushback is reasonable on the cost factor alone.
 While this example is a bit absurd, pushback may cause the risk and mitigation to re-scope to allow more efficient risk mitigation.
+Make sure agreement can happen on individual aspects to let a debate evolve.

 Partnerships within the organization